 But as a feature that relies on both Bluetooth and Wi-Fi to work, with various privacy settings that can block devices from being “found,” AirDrop doesn’t always work out as advertised.
 And when it doesn’t work, the magic falls away fast.

-There are two main things you’ll want to try if AirDrop isn’t working for you.
+There are several things you can try if AirDrop isn’t working for you.